beibeitian/beibeitian.github.io/_posts/2020-01-12-one-day-just-started-adventure.md

 ---
 layout: post
-title:  "One day we just started our adventure"
+title:  "CI/CD Pipelines"
-author: sal
+author: Beibei
-categories: [ Travel ]
+categories: [ SW-Entwicklung ]
 image: assets/images/luh.jpg
 ---
 The die cut has also been employed in the non-juvenile sphere as well, a recent example being Jonathan Safran Foer’s ambitious Tree of Codes.